ctc2000/MV-Collection-System-Layout/README.md

 An additional requirement for terrestrial wind farms is to avoid all crossing paths so that cable trenching is feasible

-The CMST is applied to networking problems in which balanced sub-networks are connected to a central hub: computer networking and communications, transportation route planning, as well as cable trenching.
+The CMST is applied to networking problems in which a central hub is connected to sub-networks with balanced loads.
+Examples include computer networking and communications, transportation route planning, as well as cable trenching.
 Finding the CMST is an NP-hard combinatorial optimization problem with no efficient solution algorithms.
 While heuristics exist to find suboptimal CMST's, these do not satisfy the land-based constraints for practical WTG network design.

 ### Solution
 Due to land control, roads, wetlands, buildings, and further geotechnical constraints, terrestrial MV collection system layouts require a thoughtful design process.
 This tool provides clustering and MST visualizations to guide the layout.
 Then, user input of WTG groups allows flexibility for project-specific constraints.
 Finally, MST algorithms are used to connect each group of WTG's to the substation, and a KML file is produced.